 It is the flues that largely affect the life of the boiler and that is why it is the life of the locomotive, for this reason, it is quite necessary to properly install and maintain them.

 The grate is made up of a set of parallel bars at the bottom of the fire-box, which hold the fuel. it is made of cast iron and constructed in sections of 3-4 bars each.

 They are supported at their ends by resting upon a frame and are connected by rods to a lever which can be moved back and forth to rack the bars and shake ashes and cinders out of the fire.

 Ash pans are suspended beneath the fire-box for the purpose of catching and carrying the ashes.
-Coal that may drop between the grate bars is also corrected by ash pan.
+Coal that may drop between the grate bars is also corrected by an ash pan.
 They are made of sheet steel.

-A longitudinal section of an ash pan commonly used in fire-boxes placed between the axles of the engine.
-It is provided at each end with a damper a hinged at the top and which may be opened and set in any desired position in order to regulate the flow of air to the fire.
+A longitudinal section of an ash pan is commonly used in fire-boxes placed between the axles of the engine.
+It is provided at each end with a damper hinged at the top and which may be opened and set in any desired position in order to regulate the flow of air to the fire.

 It is quite important that the dampers should be in good condition in order that the admission of air to the file may be regulated.
 The total unobstructed air openings in the ash pan need not exceed the total tube area.